Clinical Training Research Programme

 Dr Yee Yen-Goh

-My dad always used to say (and still does), listen to your patients, they are the only people who knows what’s wrong.
-Truer words were never said.
-All patients’ stories are unique, with different constellation of symptoms, priorities and challenges, more so in conditions affecting multiple body functions such as MSA.
-I find developing personalised treatment plans together with my patients immensely fulfilling.
-Frustratingly, however, there is still much we don’t know about MSA, which has prompted my involvement in research.
+Dr Yen-Goh says, “My dad always used to say, listen to your patients, since they know what’s wrong.
+All patients’ stories are unique and I find developing personalised treatment plans together with my patients immensely fulfilling.
+Frustratingly, there is still much we don’t know about MSA, which has prompted my involvement in research.”

 Our previous Research Fellow, Dr Viorica Chelban, recruited in 2017, has worked alongside Professor Henry Houlden at University College London.
 She has been a key player in many research studies, including developing biomarkers in MSA and improving our understanding of genetic contributions to MSA.
 She is a leader on the PROSPECT-M-UK study.
 She is an investigator on the MSA Exenatide study.
 In addition, she has contributed to the clinical care of people with MSA in the UCL service and more widely.